 Our approach to good behaviour at Brindishe Schools is based upon the understanding that positive actions are more effective than negative ones.
-Therefore we use the following methods of helping children to learn, recognise and adopt behaviour that is positive and rewarding.
+Therefore we use the following methods of helping children to learn, recognise and adopt behaviour that is positive and rewarding - our behaviour management is rooted in praise.